 That nagging knee pain during your morning walk.
 The shoulder ache when you reach for something high.
 The stiffness that greets you each morning.

-Without the right approach, this gets worse.
-You might start avoiding the stairs at work.
-Skip your weekly tennis match.
+Without the right approach, here's what I've seen happen.
+People start avoiding the stairs at work.
+They skip their weekly tennis match.
 Give up gardening because kneeling hurts too much.

 Before you know it, you're living a smaller life.
 Missing grandchildren's sports days.
 Struggling with simple tasks like carrying shopping bags.